AccumulateNetwork/accumulate-docs/tutorials/cli-tutorial.md

 ### Keybook Create

-You can create a keybook after creating a keypage.
 Below is the command to create a keybook.

 ```bash
 $ ./accumulate book create <adi URL> <keyname> <new keybook URL> <existing keypage URL>